 What is Remote Recruiting?

-Remote Recruiting, also known as virtual recruiting, is the act of advertising the job, interviewing applicants and onboarding them as employees without any physical interaction.
-In other words, the entire hiring process takes place virtually using digital tools.
-Unlike traditional form of recruitment that limits hiring to a particular city, remote hiring is used to hiring workers globally.
+Remote Recruiting, also known as virtual recruiting, is the act of advertising the job, interviewing applicants, and onboarding them as employees without any physical interaction.
+In other words, the entire hiring process takes place virtually, using digital tools.
+Unlike the traditional form of recruitment that limits hiring to a particular city, remote hiring is used to hire workers globally.